Is Nepal trekking safe from the coronavirus?

 Recently the outbreak of the coronavirus has brought disaster throughout the world.
 People all over the world are afraid due to this virus.
-The coronavirus was first identified in Wuhan, a city in Eastern China, however, now the effect of virus can be seen all over the world.
-More than 3,300 people have died globally from the COVID-19, as the illness is officially known, whereas more than 98000 infections have been confirmed in dozens of countries according to the World Health Organization.
+The coronavirus was first identified in Wuhan, a city in Eastern China; however, now, the effect of the virus can be seen all over the world.
+More than 3,300 people have died globally from the COVID-19, as the illness is officially known.
+In contrast, more than 98000 infections have been confirmed in dozens of countries.

-In such a condition if you are planning to travel Nepal then there might be some questions on your mind related to the effects of the virus in Nepal.
+In such a condition, if you are planning to travel to Nepal, there might be some questions on your mind related to the effects of the virus in Nepal.
 Is Nepal Trekking safe from coronavirus?
 Are there any chances of getting infected while traveling to Nepal?
 Here we will provide some information related to these questions.

 What is Corona Virus?

-A coronavirus is a group of viruses that causes illness ranging from the common cold to more severe diseases like Severe Acute Respiratory Syndrome(SARS-CoV) and Middle East Respiratory Syndrome (MERS-CoV).
+A coronavirus is a group of viruses that causes illnesses ranging from the common cold to more severe diseases like Severe Acute Respiratory Syndrome(SARS-CoV) and Middle East Respiratory Syndrome (MERS-CoV).
 This virus has not been previously identified in humans.
 It is for the first time the virus has infected humans.
-Coronavirus is the family of virus that is easily transmitted between animals and people.
-Further, the outbreak of coronavirus is believed to have started when a coronavirus jumped from animals most likely from civet cats to humans resulting in SARS-CoV.
-These viruses inclination has emphasized in 2012 when another virus transmitted from camels to humans causing MERS-CoV.
+Coronavirus is a family of viruses easily transmitted between animals and people.
+Further, the coronavirus outbreak is believed to have started when a coronavirus jumped from animals, most likely from civet cats, to humans resulting in SARS-CoV.
+These viruses' inclination was emphasized in 2012 when another virus was transmitted from camels to humans, causing MERS-CoV.
 Moreover, several coronaviruses are circulating in animals that have not yet infected humans.

 Symptoms of coronavirus

-Common Symptoms of infections include respiratory symptoms, fever, cough, shortness of breath and difficulty in breathing.
-If the case is more severe then the infection can result in pneumonia, severe acute respiratory syndrome, kidney failure and even the death of a person might occur.
+Common Symptoms of infections include respiratory symptoms, fever, cough, shortness of breath, and difficulty breathing.
+If the case is more severe, the condition can result in pneumonia, severe acute respiratory syndrome, kidney failure, and even the death of a person.

 How to prevent yourself from Corona Virus?

-According to WHO(World Health Organization), ten preventive measure for Coronavirus are:
+According to WHO(World Health Organization), ten preventive measures for Coronavirus are:

-Clean your hands regularly – wash with soap and water, or clean with alcohol-based hand rub
+Clean your hands regularly – wash with soap and water, or clean with an alcohol-based hand rub

 Clean surfaces regularly with disinfectant – for example, kitchen benches and work desks;